anasta-here/color-gallery/README.md

-# color-gallery
+# Color Gallery

-This repository contains the starter files for the Color Gallery project.
+## Objective
+Use JavaScript to dynamically create a color gallery.